4d/docs/docs/WebServer/overview.md

 ## Overview

-A 4D application can start and monitor a web server related to the main (host) database, and also another web server related to each hosted component.
+A 4D application can start and monitor a web server for the main (host) database, and also a web server for each hosted component.

 It means that, if you installed for example two components in your host database, you will be able to start and monitor up to 3 independant web servers from your application: